Redruth go third after impressive 28-6 win at Shelford

 Redruth boss Adrian Edwards says his side showed their commitment to the club with a 28-6 win over National Two South high-flyers Shelford.

-The club will discuss financial problems at a meeting on Tuesday, but Edwards was pleased at the way the players put those concerns to one side.
+The club will at a meeting on Tuesday, but Edwards was pleased at the way the players put those concerns to one side.

 "We drew strength from the situation and it was a good weekend and a great performance," he told BBC Cornwall.

 "It speaks volumes and hopefully we can move on and create something special."

 It was the second successive game that Redruth did not concede a try after 21-0 last week and the club are now up to third in National Two South.

 Ben Priddey's early try gave the Reds a 5-0 lead before two penalties from Shelford's Steve Smith.

 But from then on it was all Redruth as Tom Notman and Lewis Vinnicombe went over to add to a conversion and penalty from Paul Thirlby.

 Nick Simmons scored a try after half-time before Thirlby added a late penalty to seal the win.

 "To go to a club like Shelford and not concede a try, for the second week on the trot, is a massive credit to the club," Edwards said.